 Whether you have a small stain or want to clean your entire carpet, you don’t need an expensive carpet cleaner from the store, and you don't need to hire a professional.
 There are great products that you have in your pantry that will erase stains, clean carpets and deodorize smells.

-Not only can you do it yourself, but by doing so, you control the chemicals and substances that you use.
-Cleaning your carpet the natural way not only avoids needing a carpet cleaner, but keeps your home healthy.
+Not only can you do it yourself, but by cleaning your carpet without hiring a carpet cleaner, you control the chemicals and substances that you use.
+Cleaning your carpet the natural way not only avoids needing a professional carpet cleaner, but keeps your home healthy.

 Big, industrial carpet cleaners are very good at removing dirt, debris, and stains from the carpet, but they don't always do it in the safest of ways.
 Many times professionals use high powered chemicals that work well, but leave you wondering what is in your carpets.